IriLrnr/EvIBM/DETAILED.md

 	}
 }
 ```
+Generate_genome recieves a vector, and an integer corresponding to the vector's size.
+The genome is allocated.
 For each spot in the genome, it sorts a value between 0 and 1 with equal chance.

 #### The graph <a name="graph"></a>
 Now we have one population with individuals, that have a genome, coordinates and a species (and it's useful list of bootycalls).
 We know, at first, the individuals are identical, so we have **genetic flow** between all individuals.
 But further in time, the individuals accumulate diffences, and we have to find out the genetic flow of this population.
 How?